OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

     Interpreted, does not require compilation.
 - [Python](#python)
     - Created by Guido van Rossum, in 1991.
     - Designed for educational purpose.
-Easy to use, even if its syntax and structure might not please eveyone.
+Easy to use, even if its syntax and structure might not please everyone.
     No native Object Oriented (OO) features (some exist, but they may look weird to an OO addict).
     Does not require compilation.
 Very popular among data scientists, mostly due to its simlicity.
 - [C](#c)